enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 different at each layer.

-A ***sparse*** representation via JSON may take up more bandwidth, but it might also be the least resource intesive for a limited web client that wants to render a chart.
+A ***sparse*** representation via JSON may take up more bandwidth, but it might also be the least resource intensive for a limited web client that wants to render a chart.
 A ***dense*** representation might use less bandwidth than the ***sparse*** representation, but it might require more CPU to generate the same chart on a resource constrained mobile client, where those extra cycles drain more battery.
-Using a stream and a circular buffer might be light in terms of only needing to receive smaller periodic updates, but there is overhead in managing state and consistency/correctness of data with the stream (missing an update, don't have all of the baseline data, etc).
+Using a stream and a circular buffer might be light in terms of only needing to receive smaller periodic updates, but there is overhead in managing state and consistency/correctness of data with the stream (missing an update, not having all of the baseline data, etc).
 How you weigh optimizing for bandwidth also changes from in memory structure, to binary format, to JSON - as the JSON data is also typically represented as a String, your `int`, `long`, `float`, `double` are no longer 64-bit or smaller, but much larger.